Current Semester Schedule

 A lawyer by training, Mac Donald clerked for the Honorable Stephen Reinhardt, U.S. Court of Appeals for the Ninth Circuit, and was an attorney-advisor in the Office of the General Counsel of the U.S. Environmental Protection Agency and a volunteer with the Natural Resources Defense Council.
 She has testified before numerous U.S. House and Senate Committees.
 In 1998, Mac Donald was appointed to Mayor Rudolph Giuliani’s task force on the City University of New York.
 In 2004, she received the Civilian Valor Award from the New Jersey State Law Enforcement Officers.
 In 2008, Mac Donald received the Integrity in Journalism Award from the New York State Shields, as well as the Eugene Katz Award for Excellence in the Coverage of Immigration from the Center for Immigration Studies.
 In 2012, she received the Quill & Badge Award for Excellence in Communication from the International Union of Police Associations.
 In 2016, she received the Excellence in Media Award from the National Police Defense Foundation's State Troopers Coalition.

-A frequent guest on Fox News, CNN, and other TV and radio programs, Mac Donald holds a B.A. in English from Yale University, graduating with a Mellon Fellowship to Cambridge University, where she earned an M.A. in English and studied in Italy through a Clare College study grant.
+A frequent guest on Fox News, CNN, and other TV and radio programs, Mac Donald holds a B.A. in English from Yale University, graduating with a Mellon Fellowship to Cambridge University, where she earned an M.A. in English; she also studied in Italy through a Clare College study grant.
 She holds a J.D. from Stanford University Law School.

-Ms. Mac Donald's Athenaeum talk is co-sponsored by The Rose Institute of State and Local Government.
+Ms. Mac Donald's Athenaeum talk is co-sponsored by The Rose Institute of State and Local Government and the Salvatori Center.

 (Source: Manhattan Institute Website)